tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

 In-memory raster format (Pix)
 -----------------------------

 Unlike many other open source packages, |Leptonica| uses packed data for images with all bit/pixel (bpp) depths, allowing us to process pixels in parallel.
 For example, rasterops works on all depths with 32-bit parallel operations throughout.  |Leptonica| is also explicitly configured to work on both little-endian and big-endian hardware.
 RGB image pixels are always stored in 32-bit words, and a few special functions are provided for scaling and rotation of RGB images that have been optimized by making explicit assumptions about the location of the R, G and B components in the 32-bit pixel.
 In such cases, the restriction is documented in the function header.
-The in-memory data structure used throughout |Leptonica| to hold the packed data is a ``PIX``, which is defined and documented in `pix.h`.
+The in-memory data structure used throughout |Leptonica| to hold the packed data is a ``PIX``, which is defined and documented in :doxyfile:`pix.h`.

 Conversion between Pix and other in-memory raster formats